Please do not send confidential informationvia email.

 VISION: All residents of Mecklenburg County will live, learn, work, and play in safe, healthy, thriving communities.

-To develop safer communities, the city will implement the
+To develop safer communities, the city of Charlotte is implementing the

-The comprehensive planning process for reducing violence utilizes community input to assess existing programs, identify and fill gaps in services, and consolidate efforts to reduce violence over time.
-The comprehensive planning process and all OVP-supported initiatives are driven by these guided principles:
+The strategic planning process for reducing violence utilizes community input to assess existing programs, identify and fill gaps in services, and consolidate efforts to reduce violence over time.
+The strategic planning process and all OVP-supported initiatives are driven by these guided principles:

 Tracie Campbell, Senior Health Manager, at 980-314-9117 or